 The compensation committee carefully considers feedback from our shareholders regarding the compensation program for our senior management group.
-We believe the changes made in recent years to enhance the performance orientation of our program have been well received by shareholders, as evidenced by our "say-on-pay" vote results.

-At our 2018 annual meeting of shareholders, approximately 93% of shareholders voted FOR the approval of our non-binding advisory vote approving the compensation of our named executive officers.
+At our 2019 annual meeting of shareholders, approximately 94% of shareholders voted FOR our non-binding advisory vote approving the compensation of our named executive officers.
+In addition to the perspective provided by the "say-on-pay" vote results, we consider feedback from shareholders on corporate governance, senior management compensation and other issues provided through our shareholder engagements throughout the year as discussed in more detail on page 21.

-Shareholders who wish to directly communicate with members of the compensation committee may do so using directors@cmegroup.com as discussed on page 20 of this proxy statement.
+Shareholders who wish to directly communicate with members of the compensation committee may do so using directors@cmegroup.com as discussed on page 21 of this proxy statement.